Mennatullahatta/NexaBank_etl/README.md

 ## 📂 HDFS Integration

-* Final DataFrames are saved as `.parquet` locally
+- Final DataFrames are first saved locally as `.parquet` using a **ParquetLoader** class, typically into a temporary directory.
-* Files are uploaded to HDFS using a subprocess and `hdfs dfs -put` command
+- The **HdfsLoader** class then moves these files into HDFS using a `subprocess` call with the `hdfs dfs -put` command.
-* Make sure Hadoop is installed and properly configured
+- The target HDFS directory is configured to align with **Hive external tables**, enabling direct querying from Hive.

-## 👥 Contributors
+- Ensure Hadoop is installed and properly configured in the environment for successful upload and Hive integration.

 ## 👥 Contributors